jesperschmidthansen/fdaux/README.md

 <h2>Example</h2>
-The example below shows how fd can help to simulate a Turing structure
+The example below shows how fd can help to simulate a Turing structure.
+First, we define the dynamics of the two dynamcal qunatities a and b

 <div class="box">
 <pre>
 function dadt = rhsa(time, funvar)